dim-gggl/aura-app/DATABASE_SCHEMA.md

 CREATE SCHEMA IF NOT EXISTS aura;

 -- Accorder les permissions
-GRANT USAGE ON SCHEMA aura TO aura_user;
+GRANT USAGE ON SCHEMA aura TO aura_app;
-GRANT CREATE ON SCHEMA aura TO aura_user;
+GRANT CREATE ON SCHEMA aura TO aura_app;
-GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA aura TO aura_user;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA aura TO aura_app;
-GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA aura TO aura_user;
+GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA aura TO aura_app;

 -- Définir le search_path
 ALTER DATABASE aura_db SET search_path TO aura, public;